The University withholds Federal and State taxes based on your marital status on the completed W-4 form.

 The University is required to withhold NJ taxes while you are working in the state.
 The exception to this rule is a Pennsylvania resident working within New Jersey.

-|Pennsylvania Residents Who Work in New Jersey||To avoid having New Jersey state income tax withheld, fill out a Certificate of Non-Residence in New Jersey and send it to Payroll by email, fax, or mail.
-Pennsylvania taxes will be withheld.|
+|Pennsylvania Residents Who Work in New Jersey||The Reciprocity agreement between New Jersey and Pennsylvania, allows the University to withhold PA State tax.
+Complete Form NJ-165 Certificate of Non-Residence in New Jersey and send it to Payroll by email, fax, or U S mail.|

-|Maryland and Virginia Residents Who Work in the District of Columbia||To avoid having DC income tax withheld, fill out a Certificate of Non-Residence in the District of Columbia and send it to Payroll by email, fax, or mail.
-Maryland or Virginia state income taxes will be withheld.|
+|Maryland and Virginia Residents Who Work in the District of Columbia||Maryland and Virginia residents working in the District of Columbia can have income tax withheld for their respective states by completing a Certificate of Non-Residence in the District of Columbia and send it to Payroll by email, fax, or US mail.|

 Change Your State Income Tax Withholding

 The New Jersey W-4 can be completed on HR Self Service and TigerHub.
 If you are approved to work outside New Jersey, in one of the states where the University is a registered employer, contact Payroll Services for more information on completing the state W-4 form, [email protected].